lee-lindley/app_csv/README.md

 Create Comma Separated Value strings (rows) from an Oracle query.

-A CSV row (can be any separator character, but comma (',') and pipe ('|') are most common) will have the separator between each field, but not one after the last field (which would make it a delimited file rather than separated).
+A CSV row will have the separator between each field (can be any separator character, but comma (',') and pipe ('|') are most common).
+There is no separator after the last field (which would make it a delimited file rather than separated).

 If a field contains the separator character or newline, then the field value is enclosed in double quotes.
 In that case, if the field also contains double quotes, then those are doubled up per [RFC4180](https://www.loc.gov/preservation/digital/formats/fdd/fdd000323.shtml).

 The resulting set of strings (rows) can be written to a file, collected into a CLOB, or returned from a "TABLE" function in a SQL query via PIPE ROW.
+Alternatively, you can loop through the rows (strings) as they are returned from the cursor.

 # Content